DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-09-12-emailing-providers-to-let-them-know-study-sites-is-no-longer-mandatory.md

 A study site is a campus or other location where the trainee will need to go to complete their theoretical learning.
 There could be one study site or more, depending on the course.

-Candidates cannot choose which study site they will be training at – it's for information purposes only to help them consider their travel arrangements.
+Candidates cannot choose which study site they will be training at – it’s for information purposes only to help them consider their travel arrangements.

 ## School placements